CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     aft.predict_expectation(X, ancillary_df=X)

-When predicting time remaining for uncensored individuals, you can use the `conditional_after` kwarg:
+When predicting time remaining for censored individuals, you can use the `conditional_after` kwarg:

 .. code:: python